Frequently Asked Questions

 Yes!
 Every month members who show up and work with the staff are rewarded with the potential opportunity to become a Club Youth of the Month.
-These chosen students typically receive a certificate and a gift certificate to be used in the local community (i.e. the local movie theater).
+These chosen students typically receive a certificate and a gift certificate to be used in the local community (e.g. the local movie theater).

 Youth also have the opportunity to compete in Youth of the Year, which is a once in a lifetime opportunity.
 The Youth of the Year, at a state, regional, and national level, if chosen receive scholarship opportunities, travel opportunities, etc.